Zachary117/MassTransitObserverTest/README.md

 The `IConsumeObserver` will report that `ConsumeFault` was called three times.
 Once for each consumption that failed.

 **Actual behavior:**
 The `IConsumeObserver` report that `ConsumeFault` is called only once.
-When consumption failes but all redeliveries have not been exaused, PostConsume is called instead.
+When consumption fails but all redeliveries have not been exaused, PostConsume is called instead.

 **Output example:**
 ```